Oracy Intent, Implementation and Impact

 - Give all children a voice.

-- Enable children develop their knowledge across all subject, using the vocabulary they need to support learning
+- Enable children develop their knowledge across all subjects, understanding and using the vocabulary they need to support learning.

 - Put oracy at the centre of our curriculum and embed skills across all subjects